Maumagnaguagno/Polygonoid/examples/goalrtree/README.md

 # Goal R-tree
 Partition space according to goals (defined by points) and obstacles (defined by rects).
-The process starts finding the smallest local rects around goals using the obstacles horizontal and vertical lines as reference.
+The process starts finding the smallest local rects around goals using the horizontal and vertical lines of obstacles as reference.
-If more than one goal is within such rect, it is going to be partitioned again to a specific rect.
+If more than one goal is within such rect, it is going to be partitioned again to a more specific rect.
 Local rects are clustered in intermediate rects by grouping nearest visible rect centroids.
-The global rect contains intermediate rects.
+A global rect contains such intermediate rects.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/11094484/21917666/465b7478-d928-11e6-86bd-b3e0822ea424.gif" alt="Animation with goals and rects being clustered"/>
 </p>

 ## Execution
 Execute with ``ruby pb1.rb``.
-Previously generated SVGs are deleted to avoid being mixed.
+Previously generated SVGs are deleted to avoid mixing executions.

 ### Input
 ```ruby